spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ...
 ```

-Those scripts will be copied over to instance(s) and placed into the /home/centos/additional-scripts folder.
+The scripts will be copied over to instance(s) and placed into the /home/centos/additional-scripts folder.
 ```shell
 .
 ├── 1-start_cluster.sh
 ├── 2-validate_cluster.sh
 └── 3-stop_cluster.sh
 ```
-Similar to the Ansible additional playbooks (executed on management host) with those scripts you can start, validate and stop nodes on EC2 instance(s) over the ssh connection.
+Similar to the Ansible additional playbooks (executed on management host) those scripts can start, validate and stop nodes on EC2 instance(s) over the ssh connection.

 * Start cluster script.
 ```shell